Uplogix/docs/local-manager-user-guide/advanced-features/service-level-verification.md

 ## Web-based Transactions

 This test performs an HTTP request from the Local Manager to a remote destination.
-DNS lookup, connection setup time, time to first byte, and time to laste byte are measured.
+DNS lookup, connection setup time, time to first byte, and time to last byte are measured.
 Also collected are the HTTP result code and the first 1,024 bytes of HTML for further validation testing.

 ## TCP/IP SYN/ACK